 Dream Catcher receives a vast range of submissions from well known and unknown writers.
 We are interested in quality and diversity.
-We welcome poetry, short-stories, artwork, interviews and reviews.
+We welcome poetry, short-stories, artwork, and interviews.
 The poetry can be on any theme, it can be long or short, as well as translations.
 Short stories of around 2000 words or less will have a better chance for publication.
 We aim to build on the solid foundations of this long standing and respected magazine and to encourage a diverse range of writers and artists without losing the friendly, eclectic nature of the publication.

 Of course the best way to discover what we like to publish is to read our magazine.
 There are extracts from recent issues elsewhere on this site but if you’d like to help Dream Catcher secure its place on the literary landscape why not become a subscriber?
 Just click here.